Revenge shooting sends two brothers to prison; father awaits sentencing fate

 TULSA, Okla. – Two brothers involved in a retaliation killing of a Grove man were sentenced on Monday.

-U.S. District Judge Gregory K. Frizzell sentenced Cody Dwayne Buzzard, 29, of Jay, to 25 years and Dakota Chase Buzzard, 22, of Grove, to six and half years, or 78 months in prison.
+U.S. District Judge Gregory K. Frizzell sentenced Cody Dwayne Buzzard, 29, of Jay, to 25 years and Dakota Chase Buzzard, 22, of Grove, to six and half years in prison.

 Cody Buzzard will serve 180 months after pleading guilty to second-degree murder in Indian Country; and 120 months for brandishing and discharging a firearm during and in relation to a crime of violence.